 The final project decision must be published in the form of a decision statement.
 The statement can be amended, but not the underlying decision.
-There is no apparent link to monitoring and follow-up, such as the ability to adjust terms and conditions if mitigation measures turn out to be ineffective, or predictions made during the course of the assessment turn out to be wrong.
+There is no apparent link to monitoring and follow-up, such as the ability to adjust terms and conditions if mitigation measures turn out to be ineffective, or predictions made during the course of the assessment turn out to be wrong (thought that may very well be the intention).
 The decision (assuming approval) has to include a time period within which the proponent has to commence with the project, after which the approval expires.

 The purpose of this post was to offer an initial assessment of some of the key elements of the proposed new process.
 There are many other aspects of the Bill worth careful review.
-On my initial review, I have not seen much new on issues such as the registry, follow-up, the treatment of cumulative effects, public participation (with the exception of taking out the ‘directly affected’ test public engagement), learning opportunities, and the use of science in EA.
+I have not identified significant changes on issues such as the registry, follow-up, the treatment of cumulative effects, public participation (with the exception of taking out the ‘directly affected’ test public engagement), learning opportunities, and the use of science in EA.
 These are all issues that received considerable attention during the past two years of discussion about the reform of the federal assessment process, but the proposed Bill seems to retain much of CEAA 2012.
-Other areas, such as the engagement of Indigenous peoples, have changed, but I have not had the opportunity to consider the effect of the proposed changes carefully, so have refrained from assessing those aspects of the Bill, at least for now.
+Other areas, such as the engagement of Indigenous peoples, have changed, but I have not had the opportunity to consider the effect of the proposed changes carefully, so have refrained from assessing those aspects of the Bill.

 Professor, Schulich School of Law